How To Store Your Food Storage

 Wheat

-I live in Utah so I’m very lucky to be able to buy Lehi Mill hard white whole wheat berries.
-Costco sells it in 6-gallon buckets and I replace some of the lids with Red Gamma Lids.
+I live in Utah so I can buy Lehi Mill hard white whole wheat berries.
+Costco sells it in 6-gallon buckets, and I replaced some of the lids with red gamma lids.

 The wheat is cleaner than anywhere else because they wash/clean it 6 times.
-I can’t risk my wheat grinders with inferior wheat.
+I can’t risk my wheat grinders with inferior wheat that MAY have small rocks.

-I know hard white wheat lasts for a very long time, but I can’t find any place that says it lasts forever.
-Yes, people found it in pyramids, but how was the quality, it’s just me wanting to know the truth.
-I have wheat that’s at least 10 years old and it’s fine.
+I know hard white wheat lasts for a long time, but I can’t find any place that says it lasts forever.
+Yes, people found it in pyramids, but how was the quality?
+It’s just me wanting to know the truth.
+I have wheat that’s at least 10 years old, and it’s okay.

 Whole Wheat Flour

-Once you grind your own wheat, use it immediately or put it in Heavy-Duty Baggies and place them in the freezer.
-I’ve stored my freshly ground wheat for 2-3 months in the freezer.
+Once you grind your wheat, use it immediately or put it in Heavy-Duty Baggies and place them in the freezer.
+I’ve stored my freshly ground wheat in the freezer for 2-3 months.
 I like to grind wheat one day and make bread a few days later, so it makes sense for me to freeze it.

 Final Word

-Here’s the deal, we can sleep at night when we know we have a pantry or freezer full of food to feed our family.
+Here’s the deal: we can sleep at night with a pantry or freezer full of food to feed our family.
 You have heard me say this before, the government or churches will not deliver food or water after a disaster, it’s not going to happen.

-We must be self-sufficient, that’s all there is to it.
+We must be self-sufficient; that’s all there is to it.
 We can’t expect others to feed our family, period.
 I hope you enjoyed hearing how to store your food storage.
+Please make comments below if you have additional suggestions.
 Stay safe, stay well.
 May God Bless this world, Linda

 I would be careful with anything, canned or packaged before buying look in the ingredients and see if there are the words, sulfate, sulfite, or sulfonamides in them.
 These are related to Sulfa.
 I know they say they aren’t but I did research 20 years ago when I had a doctor who was oriental.
 She was a fantastic Dr. but went into research on Chronic Pain.
 So she sent me to a friend of hers and she is a wonderful Dr. also.
 But when I was seeing Dr, Yee she asked me what I was allergic to first thing and I told her Sulfa drugs.
 She told me anyone who has arthritis or chronic pain to check out these items in anything I buy.
 She said that the Medical community says that they are not related to Sulfa but she said the research she did countered that.
 Now the Sulfates, Sulfites and the Sulfonamides do not react the same way in the body as most allergens.
 Breaking out, Breathing problems, Itching.
 What they do is affect the joints, bones and muscles of the body.
 So you end up with Chronic pain and /or Arthritis.
 The damage is irreversible.
 You are stuck with it for life.
 She told me that even people who are not allergic to sulfa can get damage to their body structure even if they are not allergic to Sulfa.
 So it is best to stay away from it.
 I know that I have to look at everything every time I buy it because they change their formula so often to include these additives and they are not natural.